LoginRadius/engineering-blog-samples/README.md

 ```
 This command in the terminal would open the Deno folder and list all the subfolders.
 This is where you can find a number of project samples.

-Now, if you want to check with sample how to create Rest API in Deno, please move to that directory :
+Step 3: Now, if you want to check with sample how to create Rest API in Deno, please move to that directory :

 ```bash
 cd  RestAPIWithDeno